Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Android/App/Fragment.md

 ### PreventViewModelCreation

-Gets or sets a value indicating whether the view model container should prevent the creation of a view model.This property is very useful when using views in transitions where the view model is no longer required.
+Gets or sets a value indicating whether the view model container should prevent the creation of a view model.
+This property is very useful when using views in transitions where the view model is no longer required.

 ### SupportParentViewModelContainers

 Gets or sets a value indicating whether parent view model containers are supported.
 If supported, the user control will search for a [IView](#) that implements the [IViewModelContainer](#) interface.
-During this search, the user control will use both the visual and logical tree.If a user control does not have any parent control implementing the [IViewModelContainer](#) interface, searching for it is useless and requires the control to search all the way to the top for the implementation.
-To prevent this from happening, set this property to`false`.The default value is`true`.
+During this search, the user control will use both the visual and logical tree.
+If a user control does not have any parent control implementing the [IViewModelContainer](#) interface, searching for it is useless and requires the control to search all the way to the top for the implementation.
+To prevent this from happening, set this property to`false`.
+The default value is`true`.